krgamestudios/kingdombattles/public/content/task_list.md

 ---

 * Implement new game ladder sorting.
-* Write unit tests (ensure that the game doesn't break from an update).
 * Implement banning mechanism.
 * Implement post scrolling for news page.
 * Everyone who signed up within the first month will get an exclusive badge (based on diagnostics data).